-Music streaming services haven’t traditionally focused on audio quality.
+Music streaming services haven’t traditionally targeted audiophiles by focusing on audio quality.
 Spotify and Google Play Music both boast maximum bitrates of 320 Kbps, while Apple Music comes in at just 256 Kbps.

-This might sound like a lot, and for most users, it’s enough.
+This might sound like a lot, and for most users, it’s certainly enough.
 However, when you compare the quality of most streaming services to CDs—which typically offer 1,411 Kbps—there’s no contest.

 If you’re an audiophile, this poses a problem.
-You don’t want poor-quality audio to sully your expensive Hi-Fi system.
-Because you demand the clearest and most refined music available.
+You demand the clearest and most refined music available, and don’t want to put up with low-quality audio.
 As such, your options are rather limited.
-Thankfully, there are a few options available to you.
+However, here are the best streaming services for audiophiles.

 Tidal offers users two different plans.
-The Premium plan costs $9.99 per month and provides a music bitrate of 320 Kbps.
+The Premium plan costs $9.99/month and provides a music bitrate of 320 Kbps.
 If you’re an audiophile, you need to focus on the Hi-Fi package.
 It offers lossless, CD-quality 1,411 Kbps music for a monthly fee of $19.99.
 Both packages have family plans available.

 And just because Tidal doesn’t have the same allure as the big three—Spotify, Apple Music, and Google Play Music —don’t worry about not being able to find something to listen to.
-At the time of writing, Tidal boasts 48.5 million tracks and 175,000 music videos.
+At the time of writing, Tidal boasts more than 60 million tracks.

-Qobuz is often overlooked in people’s quest for a high-definition streaming service.
-Qobuz is based in France, with entrepreneur Yves Riesel having launched the service in 2007.
+Another of the leading audiophile streaming services is Qobuz.
+Based in France, entrepreneur Yves Riesel launched the company in 2007.
 In addition to streaming services, it also offers music downloads.

 Unfortunately, the app does not have the international reach of some of its competitors.
-While Tidal is currently available in 52 countries worldwide, Qobuz operates in just nine: France, Germany, the United Kingdom, Ireland, Belgium, the Netherlands, Luxembourg, Switzerland, and Austria.
-Additionally, Italy, Spain, and Poland are due to come online in late-2017.
+While Tidal is currently available in 54 countries worldwide, Qobuz operates in just 12: the US, France, Germany, the United Kingdom, Ireland, Belgium, the Netherlands, Luxembourg, Switzerland, Spain, Italy, and Austria.

 If you live outside Qobuz’s supported countries but don’t want to subscribe to Tidal, Deezer might be exactly what you’re looking for.

-Primephonic recently launched its new streaming service for classical music fans.
-It’s made quite a splash.
-Users have praised the app for its reimagined approach to cataloging tracks, its impressive artist biographies, and its ease-of-use.
+Primephonic launched its streaming service for classical music fans in 2014.
+It was instantly popular, as users praised the app for its reimagined approach to cataloging tracks, its impressive artist biographies, and its ease-of-use.

 The use of FLAC audio for classical music makes sense.
 It’s the music genre that has the most to gain from high-definition audio.
 After all, you don’t want your Mozart masterpieces to sound like something your school orchestra has thrown together.